-The Mt Todd Project is located 56 kilometers (km) by road northwest of Katherine, and approximately 250 km southeast of Darwin in NT, Australia (FIGURE 1-1).
+The Mt Todd Project is located 50 kilometers (km) northwest of Katherine, and approximately 250 km southeast of Darwin in the NT of Australia (FIGURE 1-1).
 Access to the property is via high quality, two-lane paved roads from the Stuart Highway, the main arterial within the territory.